Densinkran

 Densinkran is the hairstyle worn by queen mothers and women of the Ashanti people in Ghana.
 It is a short cut and the edges of the head and hair are dyed with charcoal or black dye.

 History

-The Asantes were defeated by an alliance of the British with Ga-Adangbe, Fanti, Denkyira, Akwamu and Akyems at Katamanso.
+The Asantes were defeated by an alliance of the British with Ga-Adangbe, Fanti, Denkyira and Akyems at Katamanso.
 The Densinkran was introduced to mourn the Asante dead in the Katamanso.The name dubbed "Gyese Nkran" (except Akra) in local parlance vulgarized as Densinkran.

-The only other women who wear this cut are elderly women and who are part of the royal family.The hair in African culture is very emotive and symbolic to identity.
+The only other women who wear this cut are elderly women and who are part of the royal family.
+The hair in African culture is very emotive and symbolic to identity.